Bee and PuppyCat

-Bee and PuppyCat is an American adult animated streaming television series created and written by Natasha Allegri.
-The series revolves around Bee (voiced by Allyn Rachel), an unemployed woman in her early twenties, who encounters a mysterious creature named PuppyCat (voiced by the Vocaloid program Oliver).
+Bee and PuppyCat is an American animated web and television series created and written by Natasha Allegri.
+The series revolves around Bee (voiced by Allyn Rachel), an unemployed slacker, who encounters a mysterious creature named PuppyCat (voiced by the Vocaloid program Oliver).
 She adopts this apparent cat-dog hybrid, and together they go on a series of temporary jobs to pay off her monthly rent.
 These bizarre jobs take the duo across strange worlds out in space.
-The original series was produced by Frederator Studios with the animation initially outsourced to South Korean studio Dong Woo Animation.
+The original series was produced by Frederator Studios with the animation initially outsourced to South Korean studio Dong Woo Animation for episodes 1 to 6, and to Japanese studio OLM for episodes 7 to 10.

-The series originated with a web pilot in 2013, followed by a Kickstarter-supported first season which was released on YouTube from 2014–16.
+The series originated with a web pilot in 2013, followed by a Kickstarter-supported first season which was released on YouTube from 2014 to 2016.

-A second season titled Bee and PuppyCat: Lazy in Space was produced and billed for a 2019 release on VRV, but it was delayed and leaked online in 2020.
+A second series titled Bee and PuppyCat: Lazy in Space was produced and billed for a 2019 release on VRV, but it was delayed and leaked online in 2020.

 Netflix later commissioned three additional episodes re-adapting the pilot and first season, and then packaged these along with the Lazy in Space episodes.
 The complete rebooted series was released on Netflix in 2022.
 KaBoom!
-Studios also published a comic book adaptation from 2014–16.
+Studios also published a comic book adaptation from 2014 to 2016.

 On January 4, 2023, Genius Brands announced that they would sell a 50% stake in the series to Toho International, the US-based division of Japanese film studio Toho.

 Plot

-Bee is a cheerful, eccentric young woman in her early twenties who is habitually fired from menial, low-paying jobs.
+Bee is a cheerful, eccentric youth who is habitually fired from menial, low-paying jobs.
 On her way home from a failed job opportunity, PuppyCat, a strange, mysterious creature, falls from the sky.
 She takes him in and, when he sees that she is broke and unemployed, PuppyCat teleports himself and Bee to an alternate dimension where they are given a job by TempBot, a gigantic, intelligent television screen.
 Despite the dangers that this line of temporary jobs would pose, Bee finds that she has a talent for the work and that it pays well enough for her to disregard the dangers.

-An ongoing plot element of the series is PuppyCat's past, revealed to be a space outlaw whose love for a space princess ended with him being cursed into his current state by a group of warlocks who constantly attempt to capture him wherever he goes.
+An ongoing plot element of the series is PuppyCat's past: he is revealed to be a space outlaw whose love for a space princess ended with him being cursed into his current state by a group of warlocks who constantly attempt to capture him wherever he goes.
 Other plot elements include Bee being revealed to be a robot, her relationship with the Wizard family and their youngest Deckard, a talented chef with a crush on her who eventually attends cooking school at her behest, and Bee's curiously young landlord Cardamon struggling with his work while caring for his comatose mother Violet.
-It all comes to a head in the second season finale when the island on which the story takes place on is revealed to be Puppycat and Violet's spaceship, which is finally repaired as the group leaves Earth when the Warlocks attack their planet.
+In the second-season finale, the island on which the story takes place is revealed to be Puppycat and Violet's spaceship, which is finally repaired as the group leaves Earth when the Warlocks attack their planet.